-Robust record keeping is key to a community sharing programme that runs like clock work, as is the need for rules as to how long each item can be borrowed.
-Managing this could be done via an Excel sheet or Word document, however it pays to put a process in place for chasing up ‘late’ items – such as having a ‘due back’ board to notify those who are late that they need to return their loaned items.
+Robust record-keeping is key to a community sharing program that runs like clockwork, as is the need for rules as to how long each item can be borrowed.
+Managing this could be done via an Excel sheet or Word document, however, it pays to put a process in place for chasing up ‘late’ items – such as having a ‘due back’ board to notify those who are late that they need to return their loaned items.

 4. Get a skilled DIYer involved

-After all of that hard work (and neighbors who are liberated as to what they may build, mend or DIY next), you and your community may have worked up quite the appetite.
-For this, there could be a community food share scheme (and as Americans send half of all the food they purchase to landfill, these schemes are arguably in severe demand).
-Again, this type of system could be a simple as sharing home grown fruit and veg, or splitting large pots of stew with a neighbor; it could also be as complex as paired up neighbors covering different fruit and veg to split them equally.
+After all of that hard work (and neighbors who are liberated as to what they may build, mend, or DIY next), you and your community may have worked up quite the appetite.
+For this, there could be a community food share scheme (and as Americans send half of all the food they purchase to landfills, these schemes are arguably in severe demand).
+Again, this type of system could be a simple as sharing homegrown fruit and veg, or splitting large pots of stew with a neighbor; it could also be as complex as paired up neighbors covering different fruit and veg to split them equally.

-Communities that share and share alike not only do their bank balances a favour, they are also kind to a planet that’s increasingly resource short.
-Let us know how you get on with our ideas in the comments, and if you have any tips that we’ve haven’t covered here, feel free to share them with your fellow readers.
+Communities that share and share alike not only do their bank balances a favor, they are also kind to a planet that’s increasingly resource short.
+Let us know how you get on with our ideas in the comments, and if you have any tips that we haven’t covered here, feel free to share them with your fellow readers.

 If you have to resist any questions, please contact us!